SAP-samples/kyma-runtime-extension-samples/on-premise-docker-registry/README.md

 ## Test workload

-Let's deploy a sample workload that will use an image from the on-premise docker registry.
+Let's deploy a sample workload that will use an image from the on-premise Docker registry.

-- Do a docker login to the created on-premise docker registry
+- Log in to the created on-premise docker registry

 ```shell
 make docker-login
 ```

-- Create and store a sample docker image in on-premise docker registry.
-It uses an image tag based on current time.
+- Create and store a sample Docker image in the on-premise Docker registry.
+It uses an image tag based on the current time.

 ```shell
 make create-test-image
 ```

 - Update the [deployment.yaml for test workload](./test-image-deployment/deployment.yaml).
-  - Replace `{nginx-reverse-proxy-node-port}` with NGINX_NODE_PORT value.
+  - Replace `{nginx-reverse-proxy-node-port}` with the `NGINX_NODE_PORT` value.
   - Replace `{generate-image-tag}` with the tag of generated image.

-- Create Kubernetes secret with credentials to pull the docker image.
+- Create Kubernetes Secret with credentials to pull the Docker image.

 ```shell
 make create-secret-to-pull-image